Program duration: 9 months.

 Our faculty will prepare the students to sit for the National Council Licensing Examination for Practical Nurses (NCLEX-PN).
 Students are required to participate in a 2-day NCLEX-PN bootcamp.
 The student who pass the NCLEX-PN becomes an LPN and is qualified to work as an entry-level LPN.

-Besides being an active CNA, all prospective students for our Practical Nurse (PN ) program must have taken the 4 courses listed in this section.
-Proof that you have met the course requirements need to be submitted before you apply for this PN program, so if you have, mail official transcripts to the address.
+Along with being an active CNA, all prospective students for our Practical Nurse (PN) program must have taken the 5 courses listed in this section.
+Proof that you have completed these prerequisite courses must be submitted prior to applying for the program.
+If you have already completed these courses, please mail official transcripts to:

-We teach all 4 courses at our school, so if you need to, you can apply to take any that you need to fulfill the PN course requirements.
+We teach all 5 courses at our school, so if you need to, you can apply to take any that you need to fulfill the PN program requirements.

-Besides the specific course prereqs in the previous section, all prospective applicants must meet the following general admission requirements.
+Besides the specific prerequisite courses listed in the previous section, all prospective applicants must meet the following general admission requirements:

 Clinicals are an integral part of the Practical Nurse program.
 Clinicals days and times are within the course dates but times may vary to align with a nursing community’s shift schedule.
 Your instructor will provide you up to date info about the clinicals for your class.